jdi-docs/jdi-light/source/includes/_documentation.md

 **assertThat()** | Assert action | TextAssert
 <br>

-**Disabled Button** – Element that represents a Not clickable button
+**Disabled Button** – Element that represents a Not clickable button.

 <a style="font-weight:bold" href="https://getbootstrap.com/docs/4.3/components/buttons/" target="_blank">Button</a> – Bootstrap includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.